nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/tools-workspace-builders.md

 nx g @nrwl/nx-plugin:plugin local
 ```

 This creates a plugin for you named `local`.
-If you already have a plugin in your workspace, you can use the `@nrwl/nx-plugin:executor` generator to add a new executor to it.
+If you already have a plugin in your workspace, use the `@nrwl/nx-plugin:executor` generator to add a new executor to it.

 Your file system should look like this now: